TingLiu0803/My-Wordle/README.md

 This command runs the app in development mode.
 To view it in your browser, navigate to [http://localhost:3000](http://localhost:3000).
 The page will reload if you make edits, and you will also see any lint errors in the console.

+## `npm install`

+This command downloads dependencies needed to run the app

 ## Future Improvements

 The project is open to several enhancements that will improve user experience and functionality.
 Here are some of the planned updates: